bootsareme/Lilliputian/README.md

 X and STDOUT - Operands: The parameters of the opcodes.
 "->" - Operator: Helps the opcode bind two operands together.
 ```
 The default variable type is an integer.
-Strings do not exist in Lilliputain and must be converted to an ASCII value through STR.
+Strings do not exist in Lilliputian and must be converted to an ASCII value through STR.
 STRs are variable types that specialize in representing strings.
 Using the STR opcode implies that the operand on the right side have already-defined integer variables.
 There is an internal variable, STDOUT (it must be in ALL-CAPS), that represents the output stream of the program.
 It is used to prlong long STRs (PRINT X -> STDOUT) or integer values (MOV X -> STDOUT).
 Using the "PRINT" or "MOV" function for a STR will automatically create a newline for each iteration when "PRINT" or "MOV" is called.

 <h2>Control Flow</h2>
-Lilliputain supports IF statements and their behavior is very simple.
+Lilliputian supports IF statements and their behavior is very simple.
 The number proceeding immediately after the CHECK opcode displays how many lines after the original statement the IF statement should consider for.
 If the condition is not met, skip past the specified amount of lines MINUS ITSELF AS A LINE.
 Note the spaces between each segment.
 When using CHECK statements, both variables have to be a single character, comparing mutiple words (foo<=baz) is not allowed, instead use (f<=b).

 ```
 CHECK 5 x=y // Equal to; Next 5 statements, inside IF block.